chris20-20/mpf-docs/tutorial/2_creating_a_new_machine.rst

 5. Run your game!
 -----------------

-Believe it your not, it's time to run your game!
+Believe it our not, it's time to run your game!
 Simply open a console window and change to your machine folder, and run ``mpf -b``, like this:

 .. code-block:: doscon